lytics/pathforajs/docs/docs/content_recommend.md

   <tr>
     <td>args</td>
     <td>array</td>
-    <td>list of arguments to be evaluated with the operator, these arguments may be identifiers, literals, or further expressions*</td>
+    <td>list of arguments to be evaluated with the operator.
+These arguments may be identifiers, literals, or further expressions*</td>
   </tr>

   <tr>